The pandemic brought us one positive change: an increased awareness of the value, convenience, and effectiveness of

 Contact your therapist as you normally would to make an appointment.
 Your provider will send you an email link, which you can click to join in a virtual therapy session over Google Meet.
 You can use your computer or tablet to participate and you do not need to download any software or subscribe to any service.
-If you use your smartphone you will just need to download the Google Hangouts Meet app.
-You can talk to your provider as you normally would — it’s that easy!
+If you use your smartphone you will just need to download the Google Meet app.
+You can talk to your counselor as you normally would — it’s that easy!

 Is it confidential?

 Absolutely.
 Our therapists maintain strict confidentiality standards for your protection.
 This means your sessions cannot be recorded — this has been administratively removed as an option on our Google Meet platform.
-During this time of social distancing, our therapists are exclusively providing counseling via video from their office at LCI or from areas of their home that have privacy.
+During this time of social distancing, our therapists are providing counseling via video from their office here or private home office.

 Now we can’t completely promise that your provider’s cat or dog won’t briefly stop in to say hello – but don’t worry, they have been fully trained in our HIPAA protocols!

 Will it be covered by my insurance?

 Most healthcare plans provide coverage for telehealth just like in-office therapy.
-In addition, on most plans, in-network insurance is now required to cover your sessions by order of Governor Pritzker.
+In addition, on most plans, in-network insurance is now required to cover your sessions.
 There may be some variations depending on your specific policy.
-If you and your therapist are not sure about your benefits, please reach out to our Client Care Coordinator Richelle Anderson at (630) 206-4491.
+If you and your therapist are not sure about your benefits, please reach out to our Practice Manager Richelle Anderson at (630) 206-4491.
 If you run into any coverage issues we are happy to work with you on payment options.
 Even if you think you don’t have coverage for telehealth, or can’t afford payment, please give us a call — we continue to get updates from insurance plans that are expanding telehealth benefits as our culture adapts to the developing needs.